22 7th Street W,

 3 people favorited this theater

 Known as the Capitol Theatre when it opened in 1920, the theatre rivaled anything the Twin Cities had ever seen as far as movie houses go until that time.
-The theater seated just over 3,000, and was built in opulent Spanish Baroque style.
+The theatre seated just over 3,000, and was built in opulent Spanish Baroque style.

 Located in the Hamm Building, the Capitol Theatre, built for the Finkelstein & Ruben (F & R) circuit, was a multi-million dollar palace in the true sense of the word.
 Its lobby area alone contained several kinds of colored marbles, including a ticket booth faced in Italian Travertine (which the grand staircase and walls were also covered with), a Renaissance-era fountain, and its ceiling being covered with a Baroque-style fresco.
 Smaller lobbies off the main lobby led to mezzanine and balcony levels.